Towa no Quon: dimensioners

-A 21-year-old Attractor with fire manipulative powers who was originally with the Custos as the cyborg soldier designated Epsilon.
-He is generally a pure and naive person, yet the events that led him to becoming a member of the WTOC made him slightly bitter.
-Prior to joining Custos, Shun was a high school student with a younger sister who was also a Larva like he was.
-When she entered a larva Burst stage, Shun's own Attractor powers activated and he unknowingly incinerated her as well as their parents.
-Unable to bear the trauma, before enlisting in the WTOC program Shun placed himself under the delusion that his sister was murdered by the creature that is her Attractor form and saw all Attractors as monsters that deserve to die.
-However, during the events where he is in a world based on his dreams with Tei, who resembles his sister, Shun regains his memories of how she truly died.
-As a result, he underwent a larva Burst with his cyborg parts enhancing his Attractor abilities as he gains full control of himself without a power limiter.
-He defected from Custos and joined the Attractors, realizing their true intentions while managing to win their trust after saving Tei and Kiri from the Custos.
-He sacrifices himself in chapter 6 in order to open the blocked path to save Tei and the others, escaping from the Custos building as it collapses, leaving his last words "A human's possibility is unlimited".
+A 21-year-old Dimensioner with fire manipulative powers who was originally with the Seiran as the cyborg soldier designated Shourai.
+He is generally a pure and naive person, yet the events that led him to becoming a member of the MESA made him slightly bitter.
+Prior to joining Seiran, Shiro was a high school student with a younger sister who was also a Seed like he was.
+When she entered a seed Burst stage, Shiro's own Dimensioner powers activated and he unknowingly incinerated her as well as their parents.
+Unable to bear the trauma, before enlisting in the MESA program Shiro placed himself under the delusion that his sister was murdered by the creature that is her Dimensioner form and saw all Dimensioners as monsters that deserve to die.
+However, during the events where he is in a world based on his dreams with Touko, who resembles his sister, Shiro regains his memories of how she truly died.
+As a result, he underwent a seed Burst with his cyborg parts enhancing his Dimensioner abilities as he gains full control of himself without a power limiter.
+He defected from Seiran and joined the Dimensioners, realizing their true intentions while managing to win their trust after saving Touko and Kana from the Seiran.
+He sacrifices himself in chapter 6 in order to open the blocked path to save Touko and the others, escaping from the Seiran building as it collapses, leaving his last words "A human's possibility is unlimited".